.

 This was an excellent night!
 We sang!
 We danced!
 We didn't steal anything... 'cept maybe some fabulous memories!
 I will never forget this, next to meeting Jerry Garcia, meeting Jason Mraz is at the very top of my list if wishes... it really doesn't get much better.
 Alex & mom had a wonderful time too!

 This was such a great ending to a summer that started so bad for me...
 I can't think why Duane chose our little group to ask that night, I mean, he could have asked anyone... why me??
 Ahhh...
 I love the mysteries of the universe.
 I guess it was just my night!
-What a night it was!
+What a night it was!.

-Thanks again Spencer and thanks to all of you crafty gals out there who continue to inspire me every day, you know who you are!
+Thanks again Spencer and thanks to all of you crafty gals out there who continue to inspire me every day, you know who you

 It's just so relaxing to me, I can read (although the husband prefers that I don't, notice we're behind home plate... it isn't because we like the best seats in the house, it's because most of the time I'm not paying close enough attention and Sean doesn't want me beaned in the head with an errant baseball so he puts us behind the nets...he loves me like that), I can chat, I can take pictures, I can... craft???